 - Rapidly Growing Economy.
 Vietnam's economy has been growing at between 4% and 8% since its recovery from the Asian Financial Crisis of 1997.

 - Self-Powered Economy.
 Vietnam relies on the petroleum industry for its domestic energy consumption and for export; crude oil product is expected to gradually decline.

 The Risks of Investing

 - Socialist-orientated Economy.
 Vietnam may have transitioned from a centrally planned economy, but the government still controls many key industries.

 - Early Stage Market Economy.
-Vietnam remains at an early and vulnerable stage of its economic development and is therefore more risky than developed markets.
+Vietnam remains at an early and vulnerable stage of its economic development and is, therefore, riskier than developed markets.

 Key Points to Remember

 - Investors should keep in mind the many benefits and risks associated with investing in Vietnam, including its economic circumstances and reliance on key industries.